 Hey there!
-I am a assistant professor of communication and media studies at the University of New Hampshire.
+I am an assistant professor of communication and media studies at the University of New Hampshire.
 I graduated from the Annenberg School for Communication and Journalism, University of Southern California, with a PhD in Communication, and MA from NYU’s Department of Media, Culture and Communication.
-My research revolves around the cultural economy of information capitalism as it intersects with issues of class, gender, nation, and race in an age of globalization.

 I also write about digital labor, visual culture, video games, online spoofing culture, and debates on race in cyberspace.
 You could find my work in the Journal of Consumer Culture, New Media and Society, International Journal of Cultural Studies, International Journal of Communication, Feminist Media Studies, Inter-Asia Cultural Studies, and China Information etc.

 You can reach me via email at Lin.zhang [at] unh [dot] edu.